 Funding | Grantmaking Overview | CLIP

-As a 501(c)(4) organization working to advance equity and racial justice across Washington, we know that this work is inherently political.
-We also know that there are diverse leaders working to shift the political landscape in every community.
-That’s why the Campaigns, Litigation, Issues, & Policy (CLIP) Fund supports active and forthcoming community-led, issue-based campaigns that can shape policy for a more just and equitable Washington.
+As a 501(c)(4) organization working to advance equity and racial justice across Washington, we know that this work is inherently political, and we know that there are diverse leaders working to shift the political landscape in every community.

-CLIP funding offers the flexible support and partnership that community-led campaigns need to build and exercise their political power.
+That’s why CLIP funding offers flexible support and partnership that community-led campaigns need to build and exercise their political power.
 Below are examples of campaign activity that CLIP Supports.

 BALLOT MEASURES AND INITIATIVES